tinyvision-ai-inc/UPduino-v3.0/docs/source/getting_started/tool_installation.rst

 Tool Installation
 =================

-The UPduino can use an FPGA image generated from either the open source icestorm/apio/OSS-CAD-Suite toolchains or the Lattice Radiant tools.
+The UPduino can use an FPGA image generated from either the open source Icestorm/APIO/OSS-CAD-Suite toolchains or the Lattice Radiant tools.

-icestorm Tool Installation
+OSS-CAD-Suite/Icestorm Tool Installation
 ---------------------------

 You can follow the instructions to install the icestorm toolchain from various links on the web.
 Some are listed below for reference: